SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 Otherwise,
 the optional-chaining operator returns ``nil`` and any chained postfix expressions are ignored.
-The outermost postfix expression that contains the optional-chaining expression is always of an optional type.

 Informally,
 all postfix expressions that follow the optional-chaining expression